micmejia/bible-dump/AMPC/Luke/Luke 24.md

-And said to them, Thus it is written that the Christ (the Messiah) should suffer and on the third day rise from ([^l] among) the dead,
+And said to them, Thus it is written that the Christ (the Messiah) should suffer and on the third day rise from ( among) the dead,